-The Duke Islamic Studies Center and Qatar Foundation International present a summer institute for 6-12 educators:
+The Duke Islamic Studies Center, Duke University Middle East Studies Center, and Qatar Foundation International present a summer institute for 6-12 educators:

-Join us for a five-day workshop this summer designed to introduce teachers to key themes in contemporary Islamic Studies.
-We will explore overviews of the Safavid and Ottoman empires and their modern counterparts in Iran and Turkey, as well as the impact of Islam in America today.
-Teachers will engage with scholarly texts, learn about classroom resources, and participate in experiential learning activities such as visiting a mosque.
-Throughout the summer institute, teachers will think about how to bring these themes into their classrooms and will work in groups or individually to develop curriculum or materials for classroom use.
+40 teachers from across the country will join us for a five-day workshop this summer designed to introduce teachers to different dimensions of the Middle East.
+From social movements to geopolitics to cultures and more, teachers will deepen their understanding of both the historic and modern Middle East.
+Participants will learn from scholars and community experts, engage with authentic texts, and participate in experiential learning activities.
+Throughout the institute, teachers will think about how to bring these themes into their classrooms and will work in groups or individually to develop curriculum or materials for classroom use.

-Please click here for an idea of the daily schedule.
-Please note that details are still subject to change.
-We will award professional development certificates at the end of the summer institute to every participant.
-Every state has different rules on professional development credit, so the amount of credit an educator receives for participating in the program may vary.
+Each participant will be awarded a professional development certificate at the end of the institute.
+Given that each state has different rules regarding obtaining professional development credit, the amount of credit an educator receives for participating in the program may vary.

 Housing, Meals, and Travel

 All travel-related logistics and expenses will be arranged and covered for selected participants including travel, lodging, and meals.
 Any expenses associated with materials required for the program will also be covered.
 Teachers will be housed in a hotel in downtown Durham, and will be transported to and from Duke University and other institute activities.
 Flight expenses or mileage reimbursements will be available to all selected participants.

 Duke and QFI piloted a similar summer institute in June 2017 with the theme “The Middle East and Islam: New perspectives of Islamic History from the 16th century to the present”.
 Feedback from the pilot participants is being used to guide the development of the 2018 institute.
 To learn more about the experience of teachers who participated in the 2017 summer institute, please visit here.

 For a PDF download of the application announcement, click below.